the article and data that initiated the Ravenstonedale project

 lists of Voters

-VITAL RECORDS - As every family history researcher knows, BMDs and Census information forms the basis of our research - particularly when building your family tree.
+As every family history researcher knows, BMD and Census information forms the basis of our research - particularly when building your family tree.
 However, it is important to be aware of the high level of nonconformism in Ravenstonedale, as you may need to search records from several sources.
 You can read more about religion in Ravenstonedale on this page of my Adamthwaite Archive.

-All data is presented in pdf format - I strongly advise against printing these, as I am continually adding further details and corrections - check back often to see what new data has been added!
+All data is presented in pdf format - I strongly advise against printing any of the larger spreadsheets, as I am continually adding further details and corrections - check back often to see what new data has been added!
 As we reconstruct more family trees, I will also be marking up all the spreadsheets to show in which family trees individuals appear and identifying the individuals concerned with names of parents/spouses, etc.